Self-Enrollment Information for Fall 2014

-Click on the University Registrar page, click on the 2144 Time Schedule of Classes.
+Click on the University Registrar page, click on the 2151 Time Schedule of Classes.
 Courses are listed in the University Schedule by department and then are listed in numerical order by the 4-digit Catalog Number.
 Please make sure you are registering for the JD (Law)offering of the course and not the MSL (Graduate Course)offering.
+If you attempt to register for the MSL offering of the course, you will get an error message telling you that the course is out of your career and you will need permission to register for it.
 The scheduled meeting times for classes can also be found there; the University updates the schedule daily during registration.
 The meeting days and times are also listed in this schedule.
-The room assignments are also posted on the University Time Schedule as well as the Law School Schedule of Classes.
+The room assignments are also posted in the University Time Schedule as well as the Law School Schedule of Classes.

 You can search for details on a specific course (including the description, and prerequisites) by using the Class Search on the University Registrar’s web page: